i-contemplator/share-a-ride-api/README.md

 ```
 mvn -version
 ```
-* To download Tomcat 9, First create a new group and system user in your system to run the tomcat server
+* To download Tomcat 9, First create a new group and system user in Ubuntu to run the tomcat server
 ```
 sudo groupadd tomcat
 sudo useradd -s /bin/false -g tomcat -d /opt/tomcat tomcat